hobsonschallenge/cypresschallenge/README.md

 Running the Tests:
 >npm run start

->The test data failure log is present in the root as "faillog_<timestamp>.txt" file
+>The test data failure log is present in the root as "faillog_timeStamp.txt" file